steveya/steveya.github.io/_posts/2023-05-10-short-rate-models-1.md

 $$P\left(t, T\right) = \mathbb{E}_t^Q\left[\exp\left(-\int_t^T r_s ds\right)\right]$$

 These fundamental relationships will be used to calculate the price and yield of ZCB from the short-rate process.
 Readers familiar with asset pricing will notice that the price of a ZCB is calculated with respect to the risk-neutral measure $$Q$$.
-We will not concern ourselves with the risk-neutral and physical measures just yet.
+We will not be concerned with risk-neutral and physical measures just yet.
 All measures are assumed to be risk-neutral unless otherwise indicated.
 A fuller treatment will be postponed to a later post on model calibration to the observed yield curve.

 ## Merton's Model (1973)
 Merton's model is one of the first short-rate models and is arguably the simplest one; it laid the foundation for many subsequent short-rate models.
 It was introduced in 1973 by the renowned economist Robert C. Merton, who extended the concepts of equity option pricing to the bond market by modelling short-rate dynamics as a simple Gaussian process.

 ### Model Specification
-Merton's model is defined by the following stochastic differential equation:
+The following stochastic differential equation defines Merton's model:

 $$dr_t = \mu dt + \sigma dW^Q_t$$